brandonyee333/test/workspaces/liferay-sample-workspace/README.markdown

 - *liferay-sample-editor-config-contributor*

-	Build a function that can modify configuration for the WYSIWYG editor, used by the Editor Config Contributor client extension.
+	Build a function to modify the configuration of the WYSIWYG editor.

 - *liferay-sample-etc-cron*